anyscale/templates/templates/endpoints_v2/README.md

-From the terminal (press Ctrl + ` to open terminal in VSCode), use the Ray Serve CLI to deploy a model.
+From the VSCode terminal (press Ctrl + ` in VSCode), use the Ray Serve CLI to deploy a model.
 It will be run locally in this workspace's cluster:

 NOTE: If you are deploying in GCP, you'd need to update the llm-serve.yaml file to deploy the model on an L4 instead of A10G